Janet heads back Down Under for garden party tour | We Are Tyrone

 “In the music industry, it’s always good to keep one foot on the ground, especially when it comes to a huge opportunity like this,” she added.
 “To be honest, I’m not sure I’ll 100 per-cent believe it until I’m on the plane!”

-The tour, which takes in places like Coffs Harbour, Byron Bay, and cities such as Sydney, Gold Coast, Melbourne and Canberra, is yet another ‘pinch me’ moment for the local singer.
+The tour, which features places like Coffs Harbour, Byron Bay, and cities such as Sydney, Gold Coast, Melbourne and Canberra, is yet another ‘pinch me’ moment for the local singer.

 Also on the bill are Russell’s own band, ‘The Gentlemen Barbers’, Lorraine O’Reilly, and Myth of Her.